Enter your email address below and subscribe to our newsletter

 Frozen dumplings, Chicken Stock Cube, Soy Sauce, Oyster Sauce, Ginger, Garlic, Onion, Spinach, Limes, Radish, and Apple Cider Vinegar.

-Store-bought dumplings are a convenient and easy way to make this recipe in less than 30 minutes.
-You can choose between beef, lamb, chicken, or vegetable dumplings for this recipe.
-You can choose between Chinese dumplings or Russian Pelmeni.
-Chinese dumplings resemble a crescent moon; they have distinctive pleating that seals them on one side.
-Whereas Pelmeni are circular and resemble Italian Tortellini.
-Check your supermarket to see what is available.
+Store-bought dumplings offer a convenient way to prepare this recipe in under 30 minutes.
+You can select from beef, lamb, chicken, or vegetable dumplings.
+Also, you may use either Chinese dumplings or Russian Pelmeni.
+Chinese dumplings are crescent-shaped and feature distinctive pleating that seals them on one side, while Pelmeni are circular and resemble Italian tortellini.
+Check your supermarket to see what options are available.

-Soy sauce, oyster sauce, and apple cider vinegar add depth to the soup.
-Ginger, garlic, and onion enhance the soup’s savouriness.
-Radish lightens the flavour of the broth, and since you are using it in this dumpling soup, you may as well make a Radish salad that complements this recipe well.
-Spinach adds colour and nutrition to the soup; you can use Bokchoy, Swiss chard, Kale, or parsley in its place.
+To deepen the flavor of the soup, add soy sauce, oyster sauce, and apple cider vinegar.
+Radish lightens the flavor of the broth, and since you’re using it in this dumpling soup, you might also consider making a radish salad that complements the recipe nicely.
+Spinach adds both color and nutrition to the soup; however, you can substitute it with bok choy, Swiss chard, kale, or parsley if you like.

 Instructions